suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 --- abstract
 This specification describes the format of a manifest.
-A manifest is a bundle of metadata about code/data obtained by a recipient (chiefly the firmware for an IoT device), where to find the code/data, the devices to which it applies, and cryptographic information protecting the manifest.
+A manifest is a bundle of metadata about code/data obtained by a recipient (chiefly the firmware for an Internet of Things (IoT) device), where to find the code/data, the devices to which it applies, and cryptographic information protecting the manifest.
 Software updates and Trusted Invocation both tend to use sequences of common operations, so the manifest encodes those sequences